Vladimir Rosing: Critical responses

 "To such pitch has Mr. Rosing carried characterizing purpose and projecting power that the listener forgets the song in the singer.
 A more 'personal' concert then one of Mr. Rosing's is rare indeed.
 Not even Chaliapin's are more pervaded by a single spirit.
 He proffers a few words of explanation of his songs; he ventures a happy interchange, Russian-wise, with his audience.
 He spares neither his own nor the audience’s emotion.

-When he believes that pure song is voice to the music in hand, he sings with clear regard for well-shaped, transparent tone, sustained line, warm, felicitous Italian phrasing, adept modulation, spun transition, plastic progress, apt climax.
+When he believes that pure song is voice to the music in hand, he sings with clear regard for well-shaped, transparent tone, sustained line, warm, Italian phrasing, adept modulation, spun transition, plastic progress, apt climax.

-Mr. Rosing prefers to make his song an insistently expressive art.
+"Mr. Rosing prefers to make his song an insistently expressive art.
 In his tones he would define and project character; summon picture and vision, evoke and convey passions of the mind, the soul, the body.
 And he would do all these things to the utmost.
 For such purpose, he bends or breaks rhythms, chops or fuses phrases, zigzags the melodic line, sharply changes pace or accent, emphasizes contrast, multiplies climax.
 To gain these ends he uses unashamed what the vestal virgins of song call vocal tricks—the falsetto, for example, or the long-sustained note, swelled, diminished, melted almost inaudibly into the air.
 He uses them, however, not as display in Galli-Curcian or Tetrazzinian fashion, but to achieve a discoverable point in his vocal design.
 Above all else, Mr. Rosing would color his tones and impress upon his hearers the personage, the passion, the picture of music and verse as they have stirred his spirit.
 If the accepted arts of song will so serve him, he uses them expertly, effectively.
 If they are less viable, he chooses his own means, employs them in his own way."

 Parker, H. T. Eighth Notes: Voices and Figures of Music and the Dance (1922).
 New York, Dodd, Mead & Co.